jroberts64/btc-dashboard-pi/README.md

 # Getting the OS on your Raspberry Pi

+## Demo

+Here's a [demo of the dashboard](http://btc.jack-roberts.com) if you'd like to see what it looks like.

 ## Get Raspberry Pi on your SD card
 [These instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) are
 more detailed.
 Or you can use my abbreviated ones below.